hpe-storage/scod/docs/learn/video_gallery/index.md

 <small>[Watch on YouTube](https://www.youtube.com/watch?v=7rh3oBa5II4)</small>

-### HPE DEV Hack Shack Workshop: Using the Container Storage Interface
+### HPE Developer Hack Shack Workshop: Using the Container Storage Interface

 An interactive CSI workshop from HPE Discover Virtual Experience.
 It explains key provisioning concepts, including CSI snapshots and clones, ephemeral inline volumes, raw block volumes and how to use the NFS server provisioner.